ronaldoussoren/pyobjc/docs/notes/quartz-vs-coregraphics.rst

   (and the rest of Quartz), but does only provide a classic function-based API.

-  The PyObjC bindings are avaiable for all Python versions and Mac OS X releases supported by PyObjC.
+  The PyObjC bindings are avaiable for all Python versions and macOS releases supported by PyObjC.